The Best Restaurants In Japantown guide image

 Where to get sushi, ramen, matcha ice cream, and more.

-Japantown is only made up of a few blocks, but it's packed with so much to do and eat that it would take multiple days and a detailed spreadsheet to check out all of the stores, cafes, and restaurants.
-So the next time you find yourself spending an afternoon wandering the aisles of Daiso or shopping for shiba inu tea cups, use this guide for when you inevitably get hungry.
+Japantown is only made up of a few blocks, but it's packed with so much to do and eat that it would take multiple days and a detailed spreadsheet to check out all of its stores, cafes, and restaurants.
+So the next time you find yourself spending an afternoon wandering the aisles at Daiso or shopping for shiba inu tea cups, use this guide when you get hungry.
 From an omakase counter tucked at the end of a Japan Center hallway to a lively Korean spot with cheesy kalbijjim, here’s where to go.

 THE SPOTS